UCL-ARC/python-tooling/pages/testing.md

 <details>
 <summary>🟢 explanation</summary>
-We recommend `pytest` over `unittest` because of the extensive plugins and widespread use.
+We recommend `pytest` over `unittest` because `pytest` tends to encourage a cleaner style, there are also extensive plugins and it's in widespread use.
 </details>

 ## pytest plugins